Great Suffolk Street

 - to work with and refine the distinctive character and history of the street.

-- Sign up to recieve electronic or paper copies of our dbrief development news to keep in touch with changes in the area through the contact details below.
+Sign up to receive electronic or paper copies of our dbrief development news to keep in touch with changes in the area through the contact details below.

 What is the proposed timetable for this project?

 Following this consultation exercise, the council will commence the detailed design process taking into account the comments made.
 The council will continue to update all interested parties in any changes to the design, and formal consultation on any final proposed changes to the highway layout will be made.
 Subject to consultation, construction works would commence on site by late 2015.